NadavShaked/Applied_Cryptography_Workshop_Last/storage_server/README.md

 ## Overview

-The **Storage Server** is a Flask-based application that provides secure file storage, retrieval, validation, and corruption testing functionalities.
+The **Storage Server** is a Flask-based application that provides file storage system, retrieval, validation, and corruption testing functionalities.
 It integrates with a **Solana API Gateway** to manage escrow-based storage subscriptions and ensures data integrity through **Proof of Retrievability (PoR)**.

 ## Features